GarethOates/az-arch-master-class/IaaS/4. Event Grid Subscription and storage/README.md

 7. You trigger an event for the Blob storage by uploading a file.
 The file doesn't need any specific content (you can use any file).

 8. When you upload the file to the Azure Blob storage, Event Grid sends a message to the endpoint you configured when subscribing.
+Now view your web app again, and notice that a blob creation event has been sent to it.
 The message will in the JSON format and it contains an array with one or more events.